The causal effect of environment on halo mass and concentration: Discussion and conclusions

 While the focus of this paper was on mass and concentration of dark matter halos, many properties of halos and galaxies are affected by their environment, and in future work, we will explore the underlying causal connections.
 For example, there is an observed correlation between galaxy quenched fraction and closeness to the nearest cosmological filament \citep{laigle_COSMOS2015PhotometricRedshifts_2018,kraljic_GalaxiesFlowingOriented_2019}, whose causal origin is as yet unclear \citep{romano-diaz_ZOMGIIDoes_2017,musso_HowDoesCosmic_2018,song_HaloMassQuenching_2021}.
 In future work, we intend to test these models by splicing a galaxy at different distances from a cosmic filament.

-The splicing method may also prove useful in the study of the secondary bias problem \citep{gao_AssemblyBiasClustering_2007,dalal_HaloAssemblyBias_2008,hahn_TidalEffectsEnvironment_2009}.
+The gene-splicing method may also prove useful in the study of the secondary bias problem \citep{gao_AssemblyBiasClustering_2007,dalal_HaloAssemblyBias_2008,hahn_TidalEffectsEnvironment_2009}.
 In particular, it enables direct tests of how the anisotropy in the environment affects the relationship between bias and concentration \citep{paranjape_HaloAssemblyBias_2018}.
-In order to fix the initial shear, the method is capable of splicing the potential field rather than the density field.
-This extension will be explored in future work.
+In this paper, we have applied the splicing operation to exactly fix the density field in a \emph{finite} region of space.
+This however does not mean that other fields, such as the velocity field or the tidal shear, are fixed as well in the region.
+In order to fix the initial shear, we could apply the gene-splicing operation to the potential rather than the density field.
+This would still fix the density field in the spliced region but also the tidal shear, since both can be computed from local derivatives of the potential.
+However, since the potential is a smoother field (\ie{} has longer-range correlations) than the density, the gene-splicing operation will be less localised in this alternative formulation.
+Consequently, while the large scale structure surrounding the spliced region is minimally affected when we splice overdensity (as in the present work), it may be more strongly changed when splicing potential.
+This extension to splicing potential rather than density will be explored in future work.